-Table 8.4 Training Deadlines Description Completion Deadlines For all other procurement professionals Within the deadline established by the APO/CUPO except that the RFP training classes included in the RFP Certificate must be completed prior to the posting of an RFP which identifies the procurement professional as the RFP issuing officer.
+Table 8.4 Description Training Deadlines Completion Deadlines To request an exception, contact SPD via email at processimprovement@doas.ga.gov.
+For APOs/CUPOs Within nine months of completing GCPA or Basic Certification.
+Notwithstanding the deadlines noted above, the RFP training classes included in the RFP Certificate must be completed prior to the posting of any RFP which iden- tities the APO/CUPO as the RFP issuing officer.
+RFP Certificate For all other procurement professionals Within the deadline established by the APO/CUPO except that the RFP training classes included in the RFP Certificate must be completed prior to the posting of an RFP which identifies the procurement professional as the RFP issuing officer.
 To request an exception, contact SPD via email at processimprovement@doas.ga.gov.
-For APOs/CUPOs Within six months of completing RFP Certificate Georgia Certified Purchasing Manager (GCPM) Notwithstanding the deadlines noted above, the RFP training classes included in the RFP Certificate must be completed and Negotiations Certificate received prior to negotiation of any RFP which identifies the APO/CUPO as the Negotiating Party for the State Entity.
-For all other procurement professionals Within the deadline established by the APO/CUPO except that the RFP training classes included in the RFP Certificate must be completed prior to the posting of an RFP which identifies the procurement professional as the RFP issuing officer.
+For APOs/CUPOs Within six months of completing RFP Certificate Notwithstanding the deadlines noted above, the RFP training classes included in the RFP Certificate must be completed and Negotiations Certificate received prior to negotiation of any RFP which identifies the APO/CUPO as the Negotiating Party for the State Entity.
+Georgia Certified For all other procurement professionals Purchasing Manager (GCPM) Within the deadline established by the APO/CUPO except that the RFP training classes included in the RFP Certificate must be completed prior to the posting of an RFP which identifies the procurement professional as the RFP issuing officer.
 APOs/CUPOs alone will have the authority to conduct Negotiations on behalf of the State Entity.
 To request an exception, contact SPD via email at processimprovement@doas.ga.gov.